tfluhr/test-project/docs/chapters/manuscripts.md

 ## Chapter Styles

-If you're starting the OER production process with a manuscript that was written in a word processor, we recommend applying standardized styles to some elements of your chapters before adding them to your project repository.
+If you're starting with a manuscript that was written in a word processor, we recommend applying standardized styles to some elements of your chapters before adding them to your project repository.
 Styles provide visual structure to the text, and they also